ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

    \omega _{\Lambda } \beta _{0,\, \Lambda } =\omega _{\Lambda }^{veg} \beta _{0,\, \Lambda }^{veg} \left(1-f_{wet} \right)+\omega _{\Lambda }^{sno} \beta _{0,\, \Lambda }^{sno} f_{wet}

-where :math:`f_{wet}`  is the wetted fraction of the canopy (section 7.1).
+where :math:`f_{wet}`  is the wetted fraction of the canopy (section :numref:`Canopy Water`).
 The snow and vegetation weights are applied to the products
 :math:`\omega _{\Lambda } \beta _{\Lambda }`  and :math:`\omega _{\Lambda } \beta _{0,\, \Lambda }`  because these
 products are used in the two-stream equations.
 If there is no snow on the canopy,